1 [To the Chief Musician. A Psalm of David.] Do not hold your peace, O God of my praise,

 9 Let his children be fatherless and his wife a widow.

-10 Let his children continually wander about and beg.
+10 Let his children continually wander around and beg.
 Let them also seek their bread out of their desolate places.

-11 Let the extortioner catch all that he has, and let strangers spoil his labor.
+11 Let the extortioner catch all that he has, and let strangers plunder his labor.

 12 Let there be no one to extend mercy to him, neither let there be any to favor his fatherless children.